GSA/digitalgov.gov/content/news/2022/05/2022-05-19-document-accessibility-getting-from-5-000-to-0.md

 source_url: https://blog-nrrd.doi.gov/accessibility/
 source: doi-revenuedata
 date: 2021-09-03 11:48:00 -0500
-title: "Document accessibility: getting from 5,000 to 0"
+title: "Document Accessibility: Getting From 5,000 to 0"
-deck: "**Document accessibility: getting from 5,000 to 0**&mdash;Our approach to making 5,000 documents on onrr.gov accessible."
+deck: "**Document Accessibility: Getting From 5,000 to 0**&mdash;Our approach to making 5,000 documents on onrr.gov accessible.
+We’re steadily making progress towards getting all of our documents 508 compliant.
+It seemed like an insurmountable challenge, but with a little bit of prioritization and coordination, we’re chipping away at the incompliant debt we had accumulated."
 # See all topics at https://digital.gov/topics
 topics:
   - accessibility